Sausage Pasta Skillet

 I grew up on Old Fashioned Goulash as a kid, it was a staple in our house.
 It is one that I definitely still make today.
 But sometimes you have to mix it up, and I am a huge fan of sausage, so this pasta skillet is high up there in our rotation.

 I am all about super quick skillet meals.
-Enchilada Pasta Skillet, Cheeseburger Macaroni Skillet, Mexican Rice Skillet, and I have two more that I still need to share with you!
+Enchilada Pasta Skillet, Cheeseburger Macaroni Skillet, Mexican Rice Skillet, are a couple favorites.
 Everything is cooked in one pan (including the pasta), and it is ready in about 20 minutes.

 Sausage Pasta Skillet {Dinners, Dishes, and Desserts}